darkn3rd/storm-vagrant/README.md

 # **Vagrant-Shell Storm Cluster**

     by Joaquin Menchaca on May 2nd, 2016
-    Updated September 9th, 2016
+    Updated September 10th, 2016

-This creates a Apache Storm Cluster using Vagrant with shell provisioning.
+This creates a [Apache Storm](http://storm.apache.org/) Cluster using [Vagrant](https://www.vagrantup.com/) with shell provisioning.

 ## **About**

-I set out to build a more recent Apache Storm Cluster using [official docs](http://storm.apache.org/releases/0.10.0/Setting-up-a-Storm-cluster.html) and  insights from a collage of older How-Tos, [Dockerfiles](https://hub.docker.com/search/?q=storm), and provisioning scripts ([pallet](http://palletops.com), [puppet](https://puppet.com), [chef](https://www.chef.io), [ansible](https://www.chef.io), etc.).
-From all of this research, I put together these some provisioning scripts that will build a small cluster (zookeeper, nimbus, 2 supervisor slaves) running on Ubuntu Trusty Tahr.
+This builds a minimal Apache Storm cluster.
+These scripts have been tested with `0.9.7`, `0.10.1`, and `1.0.2`.

 The following packages are installed:
  * Oracle JDK 1.8 (webupd8team PPA)